Main Content

 Control Scheduling

 You can customize the controller for the VTOL UAV during hover mode by modifying the Multicopter Controller subsystem.
-Similarly, you can customize the fixed wing mode controller by modifying the Fixed Wing Controller subsystem.
-To customize the blending of the two controller based on the flight state of the VTOL UAV, use the Scheduler subsystem.
+Similarly, you can customize the fixed-wing mode controller by modifying the Fixed Wing Controller subsystem.
+To customize the blending of the two controllers based on the flight state of the VTOL UAV, modify the Scheduler subsystem.

-You can modify the tilt transition controller in the Tilt Scheduler subsystem to control behavior of the tilt of front rotors while the VTOL aircraft is in transition and back transition flight modes.
+You can modify the tilt transition controller in the Tilt Scheduler subsystem to control the tilt behavior of the front rotors while the VTOL aircraft is in the transition and back transition flight modes.

 Flight State Input

-The flight modes and their corresponding flightState values are as follows:
+The flight modes and their corresponding flightState values are:

 • Hover — 0